j0nflores/planet-hma-streams/readme.md

 ## Mapping proglacial in HMA with Planet imagery

-This repo implements semantic segmentation using UNet architecture from Tensorflow/Keras.
-The objective is to classify proglacial rivers in High Mountain Asia (HMA) using high-resolution Planet imagery.
+The objective is to classify small proglacial stream in High Mountain Asia (HMA) using high-resolution Planet imagery.
 Raw images are preprocessed from 16-bit to 8-bit false color channels (nir,r,g,b) and are sliced into 512x512 chips before placing into the image segmentation/classification methods.
 Postprocessing of classified chips include merging of tiles to return the same geospatial information from the raw Planet imagery.

 ### Prerequisites